mtarking/cisco-programmable-fabric/README.md

-# cisco-nxos-ansible-vxlan-evpn
+# cisco-programmable-fabric
-Ansible playbooks to configure MP-BGP EVPN VXLAN using IP Unnumbered with OSPF and PIM SM in the Underlay and iBGP EVPN as the control plane.
+Ansible playbooks to configure the Cisco Programmable Fabric VXLAN solution that uses MP-iBGP EVPN, OSPF, IP Unnumbered, and PIM SM in the Underlay.
 Spines act as route-reflectors and PIM Anycast RPs.

 Contact(s):
 * Matt Tarkington (mtarking@cisco.com)